RedHatGov/devsecops-workshop-dashboard/tekton/workshop/content/lab11.md

 ```

-With these three steps, you should be able to see in the OpenShift Console:
+With these three steps, we can see the following in the OpenShift Console:
 * A new `tekton-tasks` Build Config
 ![Tekton Tasks Build Config](images/tekton-tasks-build-config.png)
 * A new `tekton-tasks-*` build run and complete successfully